Frequently Asked Questions

 If your outlets are loose, don’t have enough adequate lighting or still have an unsafe electrical panel etc. your home or building may be ready for some upgrading.
-Bringing old, outdated electrical systems up-to-date not only can improve the looks of your building but also improve the safety and the value of your property.
+Bringing old, outdated electrical systems up-to-date can not only improve the looks of your building, but also improve the safety and the value of your property.

 Does my electrical panel need to be replaced?

 If you have an older home or business, depending on when your electrical panel was installed, it may need to be replaced.
 Panels that are still using fuses rather than circuit breakers should be upgraded for convenience and safety.
 Another common reason to need a panel replacement is to upgrade your electrical system to handle demand for a greater load.
 This could be the result of getting a hot tub for your home or installing a piece of equipment for your business.
 Most residential electrical equipment has a lifespan of about 30-40 years, so many homes are past due for an upgrade.